-- ensure that the Council’s workforce reflects the communities that we serve
+- maintain a diverse workforce that reflects the community that we serve

 What are our employment policies in relation to equalities?

-As a major employer in West Norfolk, we wholeheartedly supports the principle of equal opportunity in employment and opposes all forms of unlawful or unfair discrimination.
-This is reflected in the employment section of our Equality Policy, which covers all matters directly or indirectly related to employment affecting individuals or groups whether they are actual or potential employees.
+We, as a major employer in west Norfolk, wholeheartedly support the principle of equal opportunity in employment.
+And we oppose all forms of unlawful or unfair discrimination.
+The employment related sections of this policy therefore concern all matters directly or indirectly related to employment affecting individuals or groups whether they are actual or potential employees.

-We believe that it is in our best interests, and those of all who work for it or who live in the area, to ensure that the human resources, talents and skills available throughout the community are considered when employment opportunities arise.
-Every possible step will be taken to ensure that individuals are treated fairly and that all employment related decisions are based solely on objective, justifiable and job related criteria.
+We believe that it is in our best interests, and those of all who work for us or who live in the area, to ensure that the human resources, talents and skills available throughout the community are considered when employment opportunities arise.
+Every possible step will be taken to ensure that:

-We are also committed not only to the legal obligations placed upon it by equalities legislation but also to the positive promotion of equal opportunities in all aspects of employment.
-With this in mind, we will ensure that all its employment policies, procedures, guidelines and practices reflect and reinforce its commitment to equality.
-Relevant ‘Codes of Practice’ will be considered when reviewing and revising employment related equalities matters.
+We're committed not only to the legal obligations placed upon it by equalities legislation, but also to the positive promotion of equal opportunities in all aspects of employment.
+With this in mind, we will ensure that all our employment policies, procedures, guidelines and practices reflect and reinforce our commitment to equality.

-Those applying for jobs with us are encouraged to read the Council’s specific policies which are relevant to recruitment processes:
+Those applying for jobs with us are encouraged to read our specific policies which are relevant to recruitment processes:

 What are our obligations with regards gender pay gap reporting?